KatlaTL/Frigo_app/README.md

 Frigo is an app developed to internal use and its purpose is to purchase small products from the fridge at Pentias workplace.
 The app doesn't do any direct transactions, instead it stores the purchases in the database so Pentia at a later time can subtract the amount from their workers payslips.

+This repository only contains the app part.
+It is necessary to fetch and run the backend for the app to work.
+The backend can be found in this [repository](https://github.com/KatlaTL/Frigo_backend)

 ## Table of Contents

 <ol>